krunalvirugama-inventyv/training2024-25/README.md

 ```

 ### File Structure
+1. *HTML_CSS:* This folder contains task related to HTML and CSS.
 2. *FlowChart:* This folder contains JavaScript code implementations for flowcharts, which have been visualized and designed in FigJam.